wp-plugins/flyzoo/readme.txt

 ####Flyzoo Live Chat####

 * **Get started in 5 minutes:** No coding skills required!
-Just install the **chat** plugin, and we'll handle all the heavy lifting for you!

-* **Smooth, facebook-like chat message delivery:** [Flyzoo Live Chat](http://www.flyzoo.co) is a cloud based (hosted) platform, highly scalable and won't clutter your site database like self-hosted solutions!
+* **Powerful:** Flyzoo Live Chat is a cloud-based, hosted solution build on the latest technologies to provide a smooth chat experience

 * **Multiple operators:** Incoming **live support** requests are automatically routed to the first available operator